What Is Brand Equity?

 Every interaction is a chance to strengthen your brand.
 Look at how John Lewis has built its reputation on outstanding customer service.
 Their "never knowingly undersold" promise and hassle-free returns policy have made them a trusted name in British retail.

-Innovating and staying relevant
+Innovating and Staying Relevant

 Keep learning from your customers about what they want and need.
 Use their feedback to guide improvements and new offerings.